This post may contain affiliate links. Please read my disclosure.

 Did you make these vegetarian empanadas with pie crust?
 Leave a comment below and let me know how they turned out!

-Preheat the oven to 350 degrees.
-Combine all filling ingredients in a bowl and mix well to combine.
+- Preheat the oven to 350 degrees.
+Combine all filling ingredients (except Velveeta and milk) in a bowl and mix well to combine.

-Place 1 tbsp. of the filling in the middle of each dough round.
+- Place 1 tablespoon of the filling in the middle of each dough round.
 Fold over into a moon shape, firmly sealing the edges.
 Use a fork to seal the edges (see photos above).

 - If your dough doesn't seal at the edges, dampen it with water and then seal.

 - These baked empanadas can be frozen in advance.
-Place the empanadas on a parchment paper lined baking sheet and place in the freezer until solid.
+Place the empanadas (before brushing them with the egg wash) on a parchment paper lined baking sheet and place in the freezer until solid.
 Transfer to a freezer bag and store for up to 3 months.
-To cook empanadas from frozen, bake at 375 degrees for about 30-40 minutes, until golden brown on the outside.
+To cook empanadas from frozen, brush with egg wash then bake at 375 degrees for about 30-40 minutes, until golden brown on the outside.

 Did you make these bean and cheese empanadas?
 Follow me on Instagram, post a photo and tag @wenthere8this or #wenthere8this.
 I love to see what your making!